No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Implementation Details

 \subsection{Tabular Data Augmentations}

-\textbf{Tabular Data Corruption. } In our pretraining experiments assessing the impact of different augmentation strategies, we adopt the tabular data corruption scheme as described in MMCL \cite{hager2023best}, using an augmentation rate of 0.3.
-In this scheme, randomly selected entries are replaced with alternative values drawn from the empirical marginal distribution of their respective columns, that is, values observed elsewhere in the dataset.
+\textbf{Tabular Data Corruption.} In our pretraining experiments assessing the impact of different augmentation strategies, we adopt two corruption schemes with an augmentation rate of 0.3, follwoing prior works~\cite{hager2023best}.
+The first corruption follows the marginal distribution sampling described in \cite{hager2023best}, where randomly selected entries are replaced with values observed elsewhere in the dataset.
+The second is a hybrid Gaussian corruption strategy: for a subset of features, numerical values are perturbed with additive Gaussian noise $\mathcal{N}(0, 0.5^2)$, while categorical features are subjected to random replacement with a different category observed in the column.
+In both schemes, the original value is replaced or modified to simulate data noise, and any pre-existing missing values are preserved to maintain the original sparsity pattern.